tuxbox-neutrino/mt-api-dev/README.en.md

   `services/mediathek-backend` directory.

 ## Versioning

+We publish tagged releases so the plugin can assert backend compatibility.

 We follow Semantic Versioning.
 This release is tagged **v0.2.0**, featuring the plain JSON responses and simplified dependency chain.
 See `git tag` for